 As was our experience in Lyon, the town of Saint-Marcellin welcomed us with open arms and warm hearts.
 We connected with Sébastien Maucarré, sommelier and owner of Les Carmes in Saint-Marcellin.
 We also met Monique Blanchet, a journalist who interviewed us on behalf of Le Dauphiné Libéré.

 When you travel, it’s important to accept the kindness of strangers.
 Sometimes, in places like France, those strangers may not even speak your language, or very little of it, but these are times when you have just ‘let life happen.’
 During our time in Lyon, we were fortunate to gain the friendship of Michele Thévenot.

 Many journalists hire ‘fixers’ to guide them through the foreign landscape and provide the kind of access that only a local can provide.
-Thévenot does not speak much English, but, through the magic of technology, we were able to communicate and understand each other.
+Thévenot does not speak much English, but, through the magic of technology and Mindi’s memories of high school French, we were able to communicate and understand each other.

 As shown in our video, Thévenot was our personal tour guide.
-He drove us to the town of Saint-Marcellin, guided us through the amazing Saturday public market and facilitated our attendance at the wonderfulfestival of Saint-Marcellin cheese.
+He drove us to the town of Saint-Marcellin, guided us through the amazing Saturday public market and facilitated our attendance at the wonderful festival of Saint-Marcellin cheese.
 Without him, we would not have navigated the festival so well, much less known about it in the first place.

-Thévenot proudly proclaims himself to be a “citizen of the world.”
+Thévenot proudly proclaims himself to be a ‘citizen of the world’.
 In our humble opinion, the world could use more citizens like Michel Thévenot.